fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 ### PubMed_Central_ID_Converter_for_humans: PubMed API use for humans

-A simple library for using the PubMed Central ID Convert API for dealing biomedical and scientific literature in modern Python/Jupyter ecosystems.
+A simple library for using the PubMed Central ID Convert API for biomedical and scientific literature in modern Python/Jupyter ecosystems.

 Summary of Key Features:
 - **Control format of results: Python dictionary, Pandas dataframe, or JSON/JSONL text**.